daniel-mueller/bsd-dots/README.md

 # Usage
 - copy dotfiles to respective location at $HOME
-- install X11, cwm, compton, dmenu, dunst, feh
+- install X11, cwm, compton, dmenu, dunst, feh, rxvt-unicode
 - use some display manager like xenodm
 - place wallpaper as wallpaper.png in $HOME
 - get yourself a nice bar like lemonbar